OrangePomeranian/OrangePomeranian/README.md

 <p align="center">

 <p align="center">Hi, I'm a Data Engineer with a strong interest in bioinformatics.
 I hold a Master’s degree in Bioinformatics and combine technical engineering expertise with a solid scientific background.
 In my current role, I design, implement, and optimize complex database models to support business analytics and data-driven decision-making.
-I build scalable data pipelines and maintain efficient data flows using Databricks, GitLab, SQL, and cloud-based technologies.
+I build scalable data pipelines and maintain efficient data flows using Databricks, GitLab, SQL, and cloud-based technologies. </p>

-I remain closely connected to bioinformatics and NGS analysis, and I enjoy bringing together data engineering and biological insight to create meaningful, production-ready solutions.</p>
+<p align="center">I remain closely connected to bioinformatics and NGS analysis, and I enjoy bringing together data engineering and biological insight to create meaningful, production-ready solutions.</p>

 ###